amichlee/sai2-common/README.md

-## Project name: sai2-common (version: 0.1.0)
+## Project name: sai2-common-lite (version: 0.1.0)
 Note: This project uses Semantic Versioning (http://semver.org/).

 ### Project description:
-The Sai2-Common library implements a set of simplifying interfaces and helper modules to create robot control applications.
-This includes the following modules:
+The Sai2-Common-Lite library implements a set of simplifying interfaces and helper modules to create robot control applications.
+Sai2-Common-Lite is the 'lite' version of the Sai2-Common library.
+It does not have the simulation module and can run on Windows.

 * __parser__ module: to load a robot and world state specification from xml
 * __model__ module: creating articulated rigid body models to represent the robots,
-* __simulation__ module: creating a virtual world with simulated physics, and
 * __graphics__ module: rendering the world graphically

 ### 3rdParty dependencies (* = installation required):